functional-dark-side/functional-dark-side.github.io/14_Phylogenomic_analyses.md

 *Patescibacteria metagenomic lineage specific clusters. a) Phylogenetic tree of Patescibacteria genera, grouped/colored by classes.
 The heatmaps around the tree show the proportion of lineage specific cluster of knowns and unknowns in the metagenomes from TARA, Malaspina and the HMP. b) Metagenomic lineage specific clusters in the class of Gracilibacteria.*

 </div>

+The Patescibacteria (CPR) lineage-specific gene clusters analysed in the above section can be found in Figshare in [agnostosDB_dbf02445-20200519_CPR-GCs](https://figshare.com/account/projects/82241/articles/12562676).

 <br>